Try Praising.ai free

 Step 2: Apologize Genuinely

 Offer a sincere apology for their negative experience.
 Keep it brief and heartfelt.
-Example: "I'm sorry your visit didn't meet your expectations."
+Example: "I'm sorry your visit didn't meet your standards."

 Step 3: Take Responsibility